tflo-tflo/radio/documents/# Research brief.md

-# Research brief 01: Topic exploration
+# Research proposal 01: Topic exploration

 ## Motivation and background
 We would like to encourage people to discover alternative perspectives to what they're currently listening to when they're listening to podcasts.
 We picked the podcast format because we believe the podcast listener would be most open to adopting new behavior (i.e. try out new content) [1], we believe usage across demographics will grow [2], and we hypothesize there remains market opportunity [3 and 4].